Painkiller (video game): Redemption

 Painkiller: Redemption is an add-on released on February 25, 2011, as a downloadable game.
-Similar to Overdose, the new expansion pack was originally a mod, created by a small group of fans under the label "Eggtooth'".
-Additional development by Homegrown.
-The publisher of Painkiller: Redemption is DreamCatcher Interactive.
+Similar to Overdose, the new expansion pack was originally a mod, created by a small group of fans under the label Eggtooth Team.
+Additional development was done by Homegrown Games.
+The publisher of Painkiller: Redemption is also DreamCatcher Interactive.
 It features a new heavy metal soundtrack, minor graphic changes, and six levels with nearly 6,000 enemies to kill.
 Painkiller Redemption features the return of Daniel Garner and Belial, both as playable characters.
 The development team has released free post-release support for the game, which includes extra content for multiplayer, or a new single-player chapter.
 Eggtooth Team did not create any new content, so the maps used are the ones originally found in Painkiller multiplayer, and all monsters are taken from previous Painkiller installments, including the final boss, who uses the model of King Alastor from Battle Out of Hell.

 The game is narrated through animated text messages, and starts when Belial, the hero of Painkiller: Overdose, saves Daniel Garner from Eve, the current queen of Hell.
 Together, Daniel and Belial fight a big battle through her minions in Purgatory, until they have found Bill Sherman, the protagonist of Painkiller: Resurrection.
 With Bill's help, they are able to strike at Eve.
 The game ends with the surprising arrival of Samael, an angel of God who once tasked Daniel with destroying Hell's leaders.
 With Eve defeated, Samael plans to use the dark essence left by her to become a new ruler of Hell.
 The game concludes with Belial and Daniel understanding that the battle is not yet over.